-On March 22, 2021, the Company acquired all outstanding stock of DocSend, a secure document sharing and analytics company.
-The Company believes the combination of Dropbox, HelloSign, and DocSend will help customers across industries manage end-to-end document workflows-from content collaboration to sharing and e-signature-giving them more control over their business results.
-The results of DocSend's operations have been included in the Company's condensed consolidated results of operations since the date of acquisition.
+On December 15, 2022, the Company acquired 100% ownership of FormSwift, a cloud-based service that gives individuals and businesses a simple solution to create, complete, edit, and save critical business forms and agreements.
+The Company believes the combination of Dropbox, Dropbox Sign, DocSend, and FormSwift will help customers across industries manage end-to-end document workflows-from content collaboration to sharing and e-signature-giving them more control over their most important agreements.
+The results of FormSwift's operations have been included in the Company's consolidated results of operations since the date of acquisition and were immaterial for the periods presented.